adobe/commerce-events/examples/events/example-contexts/mock-product-context.md

 ## Product context

-**WARNING** `topLevelSku` is a required field of the product context in `add-to-cart` and `product-page-view` events.
+[!WARNING] `topLevelSku` is a required field of the product context in `add-to-cart` and `product-page-view` events.
 Beginning in 2025 any events without `topLevelSku` populated will fail validation.
-**NOTE** For simple, downloadable, and virtual products with no configurable options `topLevelSku` is the same as the product SKU.
+[!NOTE]  For simple, downloadable, and virtual products with no configurable options `topLevelSku` is the same as the product SKU.
 For grouped, bundled, and configurable products `topLevelSku` is the parent product SKU of the associated item.
 ### Used

 -   product view